b-wave/VP2_TFT-Weather-Receiver/README.md

 # VP3-Weather-Reciever
-Davis Vantage Pro Weather Station Reciever with RFM-69 and Color TFT Display
+Davis Vantage Pro Weather Station Reciever using a Moteieino with RFM69 and Color TFT Display.
+This is mainly a demo of the dekay/DavisRFM69 library (et.al.) using a TFT LCDscreen It was intended as a Davis VP2 Weather console replacement.

 ![VP2_TFT-Weather-Receiver](https://github.com/b-wave/VP2_TFT-Weather-Receiver/blob/master/Docs/20200610_172159.jpg)
 Display in action - Front view

-This is a demo of the dekay/DavisRFM69 library using a TFT LCDscreen for a Weather Receiver console replacement.

 It displays only  the data received from the Davis Vantage Vu ISS.
 Curently, this version does not  add the internal data to make a complete TFT console replacement for display of all weather parameters.
+## CREDITS:
 This is mostly a derivitive work from several authors i give credit to the original works in line as i use them, without their work this would not be possible.
 The original work here includes the